ES-1085/f2025-ds1-project-teamweather/proposal/proposal.md

     ## ℹ Use `spec()` to retrieve the full column specification for this data.
     ## ℹ Specify the column types or set `show_col_types = FALSE` to quiet this message.

+The combined storms dataset has 143621 rows and 29 columns.

+## 3. Data analysis plan

+Text goes here. - What variables will you visualize to explore your research questions?

+- Will there be any other data that you need to find to help with your research question?

+- Very preliminary exploratory data analysis, including some summary statistics and visualizations, along with some explanation on how they help you learn more about your data.
+(You can add to these later as you work on your project.)

+- The data visualization(s) that you believe will be useful in exploring your question(s).
+(You can update these later as you work on your project.)

+### Preliminary visualization examples + summary statistics

+\####Data Cleaning

 ``` r
 storms <- storms|>
   separate(